 A person starting or operating a business as a sole proprietor should consider forming an LLC.
 You should consider this particularly if you want to limit your liability and protect yourself from business losses and lawsuits.

 LLCs can be used for almost any type of business.
 Some states, however, require certain types of professionals to form specialized LLCs.

 The LLC can be used for any size of business, from small, one-owner operations to large, multi-owner companies.
 A LLC is also the most common type of legal entity used to own rental and commercial property.

-The following are six reasons why limited liability companies have become so popular among small businesses.
+The following are six of the benefits of starting an LLC and why limited liability companies have become so popular among small businesses.

-An LLC limits this personal liability because it is legally separate from its owners.
+An LLC limits personal liability because it is legally separate from its owners.